Stay Warm This Winter With Dal

 While you try some chana dal recipes, there are some winter foods that are classic for a reason.
 Here are some of legume-based winter dishes that have provided comfort and warmth since decades.

-Mung beans and chickpeas salad: Make a boiled moong and chole salad with beautiful cherry tomatoes, shredded lettuce and a sprinkling of sev.
+Moong and chickpeas salad: Make a boiled moong and chhole salad with beautiful cherry tomatoes, shredded lettuce and a sprinkling of sev.

 Moong dal halwa: A perfect no-fuss dessert, moong dal halwa is absolutely decadent and irresistible.